aeugster/secure-tcp-socket/README.md

 ### Formatting
 - use intellij defaults (e.g. spaces instead of tab)

+### Motivation
+The use of RestTemplate was not an option (since it relies on trusted certificates):
+- For 'lets encrypt' the server must be public
+- For private CA the JRE needs cert import
+- Long polls would be needed for information-push to the client

+Java SSLSocket was not an option (since it relies on trusted certificates):
+- JRE needs cert import

 ### Notes and tricks
 - Versioning follows java-defaults Major, Minor & Patch